 The ambiguity of ‘natural food’ as a measure of goodness

 Humans are hard-wired to appreciate colourful visual glimpses of fruit and flowers amid thick green growths of vegetation.
-Few things make us feel as close to nature as eating vibrant-coloured fresh fruits and vegetables.
-To complicate things, the way we humans overwhelmingly get our food – from farming – is in itself a practice, that is very much a humans-only kind of intervention into the business of nature.
-In fact, what we have been doing with agriculture, has been influencing nature in novel ways for millennia.
+Few things make us feel as close to nature as eating fresh, vibrant-coloured fruits and vegetables.
+To complicate things, the way we humans overwhelmingly get our food – farming – is in itself a practice that is very much a humans-only -kind of intervention into the business of nature.
+In fact, what we have been doing with agriculture has been influencing nature in novel ways for millennia.